-The low-budget Rays can't afford to give up any top prospects, but they have enough depth to entice Chicago in a system Bleacher Report ranks No. 5, assuming Tampa Bay is indeed in the postseason hunt.
+The low-budget Rays can't afford to give up any top prospects, but assuming Tampa Bay is indeed in the postseason hunt, it has enough depth to entice Chicago with a system Bleacher Report ranks No. 5.

 Cincinnati Reds Trade Yasiel Puig to Colorado Rockies

 Credit the Cincinnati Reds for tenacity.
-Despite playing in MLB's deepest division and seemingly being in the midst of a rebuild, they made aggressive moves this winter with an eye on contention.
+Despite playing in MLB's deepest division and seemingly being in the midst of a rebuild, they made aggressive moves this winter with an eye on contending.

 Among those moves: acquiring outfielder Yasiel Puig (along with outfielder Matt Kemp and left-hander Alex Wood) from the Los Angeles Dodgers.